Back to Song Library

 FAQ

-Can I play Going Home on a 12-hole AC ocarina?
+Can I play Going Home on this page?

 Yes.
-This Going Home page is set up for 12-hole AC ocarina and keeps the fingering chart, 4/4 phrase layout, and C note center easy to follow in one place.
+This Going Home page keeps the fingering chart, 4/4 phrase layout, and C note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for Going Home?
+Should I use letter notes or numbered notes for Going Home?

 What should I focus on when practicing Going Home?

 Start by keeping the note labels and fingering chart in view while you settle the phrase shape.
 It works well for expressive shaping and longer-breath melodic playing.
-If the lyric line is visible, use it to check phrase entry and breathing points.
+Use the cleaner melody-only layout to stay focused on timing, fingering, and tone.

 How To Use This Page